lacinoire/blog/README.md

-# blog
+# Caro's Blog
-Blog for my website
+A blog for my website for in case I'll have to post something longer and more permanent than twitter 😉